felikemath/research_projects/project1.md

 <p>The kinetic, potential, and total mechanic energies can be computed using the instantaneous speed and positions, accordingly. </p>

 #### 2. Computer programming
 The animation part of this project was implemented using Python with the Matplotlib package.
-The source code is available here.
 There are 4 major components:

 *   In the global scope, the simulation parameters are specified, such as the initial position, velocity, launching angle, mass, air resistance coefficient, and the Gravitational Constant.
 The drawing and text objects are also created and will updated during animation.